Rômulo Zwarg

-Rômulo Zanre Zwarg (born 1 March 2000), also known as Rômulo Zanre or simply Rômulo, is a Brazilian professional footballer who plays for Liga MX club Tigres UANL.
+Rômulo Zanre Zwarg (born 1 March 2000), also known as Rômulo Zwarg or simply Rômulo, is a Brazilian professional footballer who plays for Liga MX club Tigres UANL.
 Mainly a defensive midfielder, he can also play as a right-back or a centre-back.

 Career

 Early career

 Born in Campo Grande, Mato Grosso do Sul, Rômulo joined Desportivo Brasil's youth sides at the age of 15, and made his first team debut on 8 August 2018, in a 1–0 Copa Paulista home win over Rio Claro.
 In September of that year, he was loaned to Cruzeiro and returned to the under-20 squad.

 Deportes La Serena

 Rômulo left Cruzeiro in January 2020, after his loan expired, and joined Chilean Primera División club Deportes La Serena on 16 February.
 He made his professional debut on 4 September, starting in a 1–1 home draw against O'Higgins.

 Rômulo scored his first goal at professional level on 21 December 2020, netting his side's second in a 2–0 away win over Universidad de Chile.
 He started to feature regularly in the 2021 season, but as a right-back.